Peppsycoin/Peppsycoin-Wallet/README.md

 This i a next generation Coin.

+NAME            : Peppsycoin
+Coin Target     : 15 Sek
+Amount per Block: 95  PSY
+Block Halfing   : ALL 788400 Blocks  ( 273.75 Day`s )
+Retarget        : ALL 9.5 Blocks
+Total Ammount   : 159 595 959

-It is important that you set the connection Nodes.
+It is important that you set the connection Nodes. addnode=5.149.51.217

 Here is an example of the peppsycoin.conf File: Please use the Master Node addnode=5.149.51.217